michaelpq/michaelpq.github.io/_posts/2014-09-04-postgres-logs-json.markdown

 using a [hook](http://wiki.postgresql.org/images/e/e3/Hooks_in_postgresql.pdf)
 present in core code invocated before sending anything to the server logs.

-This hookis present in elog.c and is defined as follows:
+This hook is present in elog.c and is defined as follows:

     emit_log_hook_type emit_log_hook = NULL;
 	[...]